 x_forwarded_for_ip dimension contained only the last IP address listed.

 Customers often used the

 x_forwarded_for_ip dimension to determine the IP address of

 the client making the API request to Edge.

 x_forwarded_for_ip dimension now contains the complete list

 of IP addresses in the

-X-Forwarded-For header has the potential for being spoofed by a blacklisted IP,
+X-Forwarded-For header has the potential for being spoofed by an IP that has been denied access,

 except for the last address in the header, which is the IP address Edge received from the last external TCP handshake.

 To determine the original client IP address making the API request to Edge,